mako-commits/Trivia-API/API_REFERENCE.md

 - Fetches all questions from the database
 - Request Argument: None
-- Returns: An object consisiting of categories, current categories,paginated list of questions consiting of 10 questions per page, total questions and success status.
+- Returns: a list of questions including pagination (every 10 questions), number of total questions, current category, categories and success status.

 #### Sample Response